akamai-consulting/harper-akamai-redirect-template/README.md

 ### Trigger Workflow

-To trigger the workflow, navigate to the Actions tab in your GitHub repository and click on the "Bootstrap" workflow.
+To trigger the workflow, navigate to the Actions tab in your GitHub repository and click on the "Bootstrap" workflow., then click "Run Workflow".

 ![image](.github/images/run-bootstrap-workflow.jpg)

 ## 8. Add Edgeworker to your Akamai Property

+After the bootstrap workflow has completed, you can add the EdgeWorker to the Akamai property where you want redirects to be implemented.

-1. Navigate to your Akamai Property and add the EdgeWorker to the property: [Documentation](https://techdocs.akamai.com/edgeworkers/docs/add-the-edgeworkers-behavior)
+1. Navigate to your Akamai Property and add the EdgeWorker behavior: [Documentation](https://techdocs.akamai.com/edgeworkers/docs/add-the-edgeworkers-behavior)
 2. Save & Deploy the property to staging.
 3. Test the redirects in staging
-  * If needed, debug with Enahnced debug headers: [Documentation](https://techdocs.akamai.com/edgeworkers/docs/enable-enhanced-debug-headers)
+    * If needed, debug with Enhanced Debug Headers: [Documentation](https://techdocs.akamai.com/edgeworkers/docs/enable-enhanced-debug-headers)

+## Ongoing Management

+### Update Redirects

+A separate workflow is provided to update redirects in HarperDB.
+To trigger the workflow, simple modify `redirects/redirects.json` and push the changes to your repository.
+The workflow will automatically detect the changes and update the redirects in HarperDB.

+### Update Edgeworker

+A separate workflow is provided to update the Edgeworker.
+To trigger the workflow, simple modify `main.js` and `bundle.json` and push the changes to your repository.
+The workflow will automatically detect the changes and update the Edgeworker in Akamai staging.